Ashot Beglarian: Biography

 Ashot Beglarian was born in 1968 in the town of Stepanakert.
 He is the son of poet Ernest Beglarian.

 He graduated with a degree in literature from the Russian Language and Literature Department at Yerevan State University.
 He had his first work published at 19 years of age.
 He writes mainly in Russian.

-Ashot Beglarian's short stories and essays were published in the literary and public-political journals as well as online in Stepanakert and Yerevan, Moscow, St. Petersburg, Nizhny Novgorod, Rostov-on-Don, Novocherkassk, Tomsk and other Russian cities, as well as in Abkhazia, Georgia, Iran, Kazakhstan, Belarus, Ukraine, Bulgaria, Slovakia, Great Britain, Germany, Canada, the United States, and others.
+Ashot Beglarian's short stories and essays were published in the literary and public-political journals as well as online in Stepanakert and Yerevan, Moscow, St. Petersburg, Nizhny Novgorod, Rostov-on-Don, Novocherkassk, Tomsk, Kaliningrad and other Russian cities, as well as in Abkhazia, Georgia, Iran, Kazakhstan, Belarus, Ukraine, Latvia, Bulgaria, Slovakia, Great Britain, Germany, Canada, the United States, and others.

 Based on A. Beglarian's short story 'The House that Fired', the first short feature film was shot in the Nagorno Karabakh Republic (NKR).